maple-labs/maple-docs/cash-management-pool/lending.md

 **How do I lend into the Pool?**

 Once onboarding is complete a Lenders wallet address will be approved.
-Lenders should return to the Pool, select **'Lend Funds'**, input the USDC or USDT amount and follow the transaction steps on screen.
+Lenders should return to the Pool, select **'Lend Funds'**, input the USDC amount and follow the transaction steps on screen.

 **What token do I receive to recognize my position in the pool?**

-The tokens for this Pool are called **MPLcashUSDC** and **MPLcashUSDT**.
+The token for this Pool are called **MPLcashUSDC**.
 When you lend into a Maple Pool you are calling the **"Deposit"** function on the Pool smart contract.
 The function, when confirmed in your wallet, will accept the amount of pool assets you indicated in the UI to lend and in exchange assign to your wallet Pool LP (Liquidity Provider) Tokens.

 **How long does it take for deposits to start earning yield?**